Local and long distance moving companies, national and international movers and moving storage services.

 Most movers offer two types of moving quotes: non-binding and binding moving estimates.

 Non-binding moving estimates are not bids or contracts.
-Instead, a non-binding moving estimate is an approximation of the cost based on the mover’s survey of the items to be moved, with the final cost determined after the shipment is weighed.
-Since a non-binding moving estimate is based on the actual weight of your shipment (rather than the estimated weight), the price will usually be lower than a binding moving estimate.
-However, when you receive a non-binding moving estimate there is no guarantee that the final cost will not be more than the estimate.
+Instead, a non-binding moving estimate is an approximation of the cost based on the mover’s calculation, with the final cost determined after the shipment is weighed.
+Since a non-binding moving estimate is based on the actual weight of your shipment (rather than the estimated weight), the price will usually be lower than on a binding moving estimate.
+However, when you receive a non-binding estimate there is no guarantee that the final cost will not be more than what appears on it.

 Under a non-binding moving estimate, the mover cannot require you to pay more than the amount of the estimate, plus 10 percent, (or 110% of the estimate amount) at the time of delivery.
 You are then obligated to pay any remaining charges for any additional services that you requested or that were required to accomplish your move that are over this 110% amount 30 days after your shipment is delivered, if the services or quantities were not included in your estimate.

-Many movers also provide binding moving estimates.
-A binding moving estimate means that you are obligated to pay the price set forth in the binding moving estimate even if the shipment weighs more than or less than the estimated amount.
+Binding moving estimates, mean that you are obligated to pay the price set forth in the binding moving estimate even if the shipment weighs more than or less than the estimated amount.

-Another type of estimate used by many movers is the Not-To-Exceed Estimate.
-This type of estimate is called various things by various movers, such as Guaranteed Price or Price Protection, but the end result is the same --- an estimate based on a binding moving estimate or on actual cost, whichever is lower.
-Like a binding moving estimate, a not-to-exceed estimate must be provided to you in writing and is binding on the carrier.
+A Not-To-Exceed Estimate is another type of estimate used by movers.
+This type of estimate is called various things by various movers, such as Guaranteed Price or Price Protection, but the end result is the same, an estimate based on a binding moving estimate or on actual cost, whichever is lower.
+Like a binding estimate, a not-to-exceed estimate must be provided to you in writing and is binding on the carrier.

-When you are discussing your moving estimate with your mover, be sure to ask about the arrangements for paying for the move.
+When you are discussing your moving estimate with your mover, be sure to ask about the acceptable payment methods for the move.
 It is customary for movers to require that charges be paid in cash, by certified check, or by money order.
 Most movers will not accept personal checks.
 Some movers will accept payment by credit card.
 However, do not assume that because you have a nationally recognized charge or credit card that it will be accepted for payment.
 Ask your mover before your move.

 Although the moving companies will have different moving estimate forms, look for this key information: